The Best Upper Antelope Canyon Tour: Review

 Antelope Canyon is a slot canyon, a tiny canyon formed when water seeps into crevices in the bedrock.
 Slot canyons are most commonly found in desert areas.
 They are the result of many millennia of extreme weather conditions.

-Antelope Canyon was formed over thousands of years by flash floods from the stream flowing through it, which eroded the rock face of Navajo sandstone before flowing into the Colorado River and now Lake Powell.
+Antelope Canyon was formed over thousands of years by flash floods from the stream flowing through it.
+The floodwaters eroded the Navajo sandstone’s rock before flowing into the Colorado River and now Lake Powell.

-During long droughts, windblown sand polished the narrow slot walls into a streaked, swirling finish.
-Antelope Canyon is famous for its ever-changing light shows on the walls and the flowing sand falls that plunge into the depths of the slot canyon.
+Windblown sand polished the narrow slot walls during long droughts into a streaked, swirling finish.
+Antelope Canyon is famous for its ever-changing light shows on the walls and the flowing sand falls that plunge into the slot canyon’s depths.

 Navajo Antelope Canyon is located near Page in Arizona.
 It’s in the American Southwest, on Navajo land east of Lechee, Arizona.
 It includes two separate scenic slot canyon sections referred to as Upper Antelope Canyon (aka The Crack), and Lower Antelope Canyon (aka The Corkscrew).
 Both most popular Navajo slot canyons must be visited with a licensed guide.